-2014 Equity Awards-Chief Executive Officer
+2015 Equity Awards-Chief Executive Officer

-The compensation committee independently considered Mr. Clarke's long-term equity incentive compensation in 2014, including the analysis and recommendations of the compensation consultant.
-The compensation committee considered the history of grants to Mr. Clarke, the rationale for the grants and the relative vesting/performance criteria established for those grants, the historical performance of the Company, as well as anticipated future performance of the Company when determining appropriate grants in 2014.
+The compensation committee independently considered Mr. Clarke's long-term equity incentive compensation in 2015, including the analysis and recommendations of the compensation consultant from prior years.
+The compensation committee considered the history of grants to Mr. Clarke, the rationale for the grants and the relative vesting/performance criteria established for those grants, the historical performance of the Company, as well as anticipated future performance of the Company when determining appropriate grants in 2015.